Yayaka/Yayaka/specification.md

 If we had authoritarians on a carrier, we might be unjustly sensored or banned from there.
 In a good carrier, each one of senders, receivers, and carriers should be equal, and there is no trouble like that.
-4. Network built on preferences:
+4. Social graph based on preferences:
 Receivers can not take all of informations even if they could use their whole life.
 Additionally, senders do not want to share their expressions to each living human on Earth unless they are absolutely confident.
 Therefore, receivers need to select sources, and senders need to select destination.
 Good carriers should let them do.
+5. Easy to maintain:
+This factor is easy to explain the reason.
+If a carrier is difficult to maintain, it may be easy to end.
+We need sustainable networks built by good carriers.

 From beginning with thinking about communication, finally, good carrier is illustrated.
 Because we desire the good carriers, Yayaka protocol is created.
-Yayaka protocol is a minimal communication protocol which tries to implement a good carrier in the current internet world.
+Yayaka protocol is a communication protocol which tries to implement a good carrier in the current internet world.

 ## Related Work

+- OStatus
+- ActivityPub

 ## Terminology